kaifranke/SMT-Data-Challenge-2023/README.md

 This is the GitHub repository for a submission to the 2023 SMT Data Challenge.
 In our project for this year, we are looking at the relationship between the pitcher, catcher, and middle infielder to determine how they effect each other in trying to throw a basestealer out.

-Link to the R Shiny App: [https://7dej8y-isaac-blumhoefer.shinyapps.io/Stolen_Base_Defense/](Stolen Base Defense)
+Link to the R Shiny App: [Stolen Base Defense](https://7dej8y-isaac-blumhoefer.shinyapps.io/Stolen_Base_Defense/)

 The following files are in this repository:
 * smtClean.R: the file involving all of the cleaning and preparation for this project.